Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts

-This paper analyses the effects of two-dimensional (2D) sheared flow profiles on impedance eduction in three-dimensional (3D) ducts.
-The influence of adopting simplified velocity profile formulations or geometric simplifications—such as reducing the domain to 2D or assuming uniform flow with the Ingard--Myers Boundary Condition (IMBC)—was investigated.
-Wavenumbers obtained by solving the Pridmore--Brown equation (PBE) for different sheared flow profiles were compared to those from the Convected Helmholtz Equation (CHE) with IMBC.
-The results indicate that the IMBC offers a good approximation when compared to solutions based on realistic profiles, such as the universal law-of-the-wall or those derived from CFD simulations.
-Conversely, the widely used hyperbolic tangent profile yielded different wavenumbers.
+In addition, wavenumbers obtained by solving the Pridmore--Brown equation (PBE) for different sheared flow profiles were compared to those from the Convected Helmholtz Equation (CHE) with IMBC.
+The results indicate that the IMBC offers a good approximation when compared to solutions based on realistic profiles, such as the universal law-of-the-wall or those derived from CFD simulations, even though these profiles have significant sheared regions across much of the duct width.
+Conversely, the widely used hyperbolic tangent profile yielded different wavenumbers, even through the boundary layer thickness was matched to give the same boundary layer shape parameters.
 Additionally, it was shown that when reducing the domain to 2D, the average Mach number of the 1D profile must be scaled to match the bulk Mach number of the full 2D profile.
-A numerical experiment simulating traditional straightforward impedance eduction revealed no evidence that simplifying 3D duct acoustics to a 2D or uniform flow domain—when using realistic boundary layer representations—accounts for the directional discrepancies in educed impedance observed experimentally.
-This contrasts with the findings of Ref.~\citep{roncen2020WavenumberBased}, who used a less realistic hyperbolic tangent profile.
-It is important to mention that viscous effects were neglected in this work and the investigation of the effect of viscosity in the same scenarios is suggested as future work.